Editor’s Note: This piece was revised in November 2022 with updated statistics and new information.

-Growers in Canada are aging.
-Around 54% will reach retirement age in the next ten years, which means that a not so small number of operations, both big and small, will be changing hands.
+Huge numbers of farmers will reach retirement age in the coming years, which means that a not-so-small number of operations, both big and small, will be changing hands.
 As farmers age out of day-to-day operations and new decision-makers take over the family farm, ag-related companies are adapting their marketing to target this new generation of farmers and their attitudes towards business, technology and brand loyalty.

 We could argue that no industry values brand loyalty as much as the ag industry.
 If you’re a Deere family, you’re a Deere family.
 If your baseball cap is red, it tends to stay red.
 And if you have your say, that red (or green or yellow) cap is handed down.
 In ag, brand loyalty is a legacy.